geekobiloba/dotfiles/README.md

     Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression
     ```

-Open Administrator PowerShell, then do the the following,
+Open Administrator PowerShell, then do the following,

 4. Enable `sudo` for creating symlinks,[^sudo]

     ```powershell
     sudo config --enable inline
     ```

+5. Close the Administrator PowerShell,
+    and continue with the non-Administrator one.

 [^sudo]: For Windows < 11,
 try install `gsudo` from `scoop` as non-Administrator.